-- Attend a Nursing Information Session to obtain an application, which are held monthly.
+- Attend a Nursing Information Session to obtain an application, which are held monthly (except summer).

 - Meet with an Advisor and develop a Master Academic Plan (MAP); signed by an Advisor.
 (Bring to advising meeting unofficial copies of all your transcripts.)

 - Send official transcripts to Central Arizona College’s registrar.

 - Take HESI entrance exams at a Central Arizona College’s testing center.

 - Meet all criteria: GPA 2.75; BIO201/202 taken within last 5 years; Pass HESI exam, AZ LPN or LNA; Eligibility to register for ENG101 and MAT141.

 - Application Points Form

 - HESI exam taken at Central Arizona College